bketelsen/getfleek.dev/src/pages/docs/installation.md

 ### GitHub Releases

-Next you'll need `fleek`.
-Download it from the [GitHub releases](https://github.com/ublue-os/fleek/releases) link and move it somewhere in your $PATH.
+You can also download fleek from the [GitHub releases](https://github.com/ublue-os/fleek/releases) link and move it somewhere in your $PATH.

 The gzip'd tarball contains a binary, `fleek`, a `man` directory, and a `completions` directory.
 You can skip the `man` and `completions` directories if you don't need them.